marioortizmanero/speedbumpapp.com/content/en/blog/marketing-learnings/index.md

 ![The bottom bar of LinkedIn with: Home, Topics, Daily (new), Notifications, My Learning](linkedin_short_form_video.png)

 My favorite resource to learn how to do TikToks has been ["Money Mind Unfiltered"](https://www.youtube.com/@moneymindunfiltered).
 Very transparent guy with deep dives on how he does short-form videos himself.
-I also read
+The case studies in [Social Growth Engineers](https://www.socialgrowthengineers.com/) help see how this is done in real life.

 Side question: does anyone use hashtags anymore?

 ## What's next

+One last high-quality resource I can share is [Growth Unhinged](https://www.growthunhinged.com/), which covers broader topics.

 No regrets about learning marketing.
 I've learned a ton, and these are just the basics.
 But it hasn't helped me decide on the future of SpeedBump.